KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 To create a new generic document click the above-mentioned button and select **Generic Document**.
 You will be shown a window like the one in figure above but with empty fields, in order to allow you to define the document details.

 First of all, choose a label, a name and a description.
 It is important to point out that the label is the unique identifier of the document in Knowage Server.
-Then, select the type of document and the appropriate engine from the drop down menus, according to the document you are developing (see Figure below).
+Then, select the type of document and the appropriate engine from the drop down menus, according to the document you are developing (see figure below).

 .. figure:: media/image67.png